 You connect the alarm signals to the switch through the alarm connector.
 The switch supports two alarm inputs and one alarm output relay.
 The alarm connector is on the bottom right of the front panel.
-See Figure 1-3.
+See Figure 3 on page 5.